palakgupta889/Deploying-a-package-on-PyPi/README.md

-## How to put code on PyPi
+# How to upload code on PyPi

-# Setting up and installing the requirements
+## Setting up and installing the requirements
 ```
 python3 setup.py sdist bdist_wheel
 pip install twine